We love you.

 - If you believe you must be inside Companion, please discuss that over the phone beforehand with the attending veterinarian.
 Understand we have the right to refuse.
 We have to keep our staff healthy.
 We do not want any staff or client to be part of any second or third wave.

 - For food or medications, again, remain in your car and call 277-8888.
 We will deliver your order to your car as quickly as possible and take payment, ideally over the phone.

 If you are not feeling well or may be at risk of exposure to Corona…

-…AND your Pet is sick: ask a healthy friend or family member to transport your pet.
+Let us know you are unwell so we can protect our staff.
+Pet hair can possibly hold virus, and it is unknown whether pets can re-pass corona back to humans.
+Then, ask a healthy friend or family member to transport your pet.
 Companion will assume the driver has your authorization to order services for you.
 If you need budget and option discussions, answer your phone so we can discuss them.
-Payment is due for services rendered, like normal.
+Payment is due when goods & services are rendered.

 ** OR **

 … your Pet is healthy: Consider waiting a month until you are well.
 Routine vaccines (other than Rabies) can be a little “overdue” with little risk.